CSS-Angie/Food-Forest-Foraging/README.md

 For the mobile version a smaller size of the hero image is used to garantuee an excellent performance at loading.

 ### Footer
 The footer shoukld be consistent at all pages of the website.
-This time it is not.
-As the footer offers a signup option to subscribe to the newsletter, this won't be a neccesity at the page with the contactform, as the form already contains the option to subscribe to the newsletter.
+This time it is not.<br>As the footer offers a signup option to subscribe to the newsletter, this won't be a neccesity at the page with the contactform, as the form already contains the option to subscribe to the newsletter.
 Furthermore, the simple variety of the footer is found at the 404 and thank you page.
-The footer stands out due to the contrast colour.
-The form offers the option to subscribe to the newsletter with recipes.
+The footer stands out due to the contrast colour.<br>The form offers the option to subscribe to the newsletter with recipes.
 Only the names, mailaddress and if wished a message can be sent.
 The checkbox stating one would like to receive the newsletter is required.
-The button has a hover function and after beeing clicked a thank you page appears.
+The button has a hover function and after being clicked a thank you page appears.

 ## Homepage